nes14/nes14.github.io/_posts/2014-12-8-Ruby-On-Rails.md

 ---
-layout:post
+layout: post
-title: Ruby on Rails: Intro
+title: Intro to Ruby on Rails
 ---